October 29, 2005 The Huntington Beach

 Kraus is a lifelong surfer, and learned the basics of surfboard shaping

 and guitar making from his father in the 1960's.
-Five years ago, he renewed his interest
+Five years ago, he renewed

 in hand built musical instruments, and concentrated on the ukulele.
-In the process, he
+In the

 found a complete subculture of musicians, craftsmen, and just plain fans.
-The

-instrument's most famous player might be Tiny Tim, a fringe character of the 1960's to
+instrument's most famous player might be Tiny Tim, a fringe character of the

 1980's.
-But Kraus is quick to note that Beatle George Harrison was a fan and proponent of
+But Kraus is quick to note that Beatle George Harrison was a fan and

 the small, 4 stringed uke, for its portable size and the ability to compose